rppicomidi/pico-usb-host-msc-demo/README.md

 and the elm-chan fatfs file system to implement the USB Host MSC.
 The command line interpreter is built on the embedded-cli project.

+If you prefer to use the examples that come with the [tinyusb stack](https://github.com/hathach/tinyusb), please look at the USB Host [msc_file_explorer](https://github.com/hathach/tinyusb/tree/master/examples/host/msc_file_explorer) example.
+It appears to be a more generic adaptation of this code.

 # Build Instructions
 As of this writing, USB host bulk transfers that the Mass Storage Class requires are not supported for RP2040 in the version of